 6. Expect the unexpected

-Some students may react to the coverage of Parkland in ways their teachers don’t expect.
+Some students reacted to the coverage of Parkland in ways their teachers didn’t expect.

 “I am just giving them as much time and space to discuss the events openly and ask questions as I possibly can,” says Michelle Livas, a social studies teacher in the Chicago Public Schools.
 “Many of them are somewhat unsurprised or unfazed by talk of violence unless it truly hits home, as it does with Chicago violence.
 We are located on the west side of Chicago, so our students are no strangers to violence.”